explodinggradients/ragas/docs/concepts/metrics/noise_sensitivity.md

     The Life Insurance Corporation of India (LIC) is the largest insurance company in India, established in 1956 through the nationalization of the insurance industry.
 It is known for managing a large portfolio of investments.

     - Answer:
-    The Life Insurance Corporation of India (LIC) is the largest insurance company in India, known for its vast portfolio of investments. `LIC contributs to the financial stability of the country`.
+    The Life Insurance Corporation of India (LIC) is the largest insurance company in India, known for its vast portfolio of investments.
+LIC contributs to the financial stability of the country.

     Explanation: The ground truth does not mention anything about LIC contributing to the financial stability of the country.
 Therefore, this statement in the answer is incorrect.